 Right Preamp Setting (Using pads to cut the gain in fader)

-In input level gain staging we should take care of that neither the gain is too low nor too high.
+In input level gain staging we should take care that neither the gain is too low nor too high.

 - If you record an audio signal with low gain then SNR(Signal to noise ratio) becomes also low and when you amplify this signal in the system, the noise also increases.